Acting and Performance - BA (Hons)

-This two-year course draws on QMU’s rich and highly respected teaching expertise within the performing arts and provides the training needed to pursue a contemporary career as an actor on stage and screen.
-It is an articulation route for students who have already achieved an HND Acting and Performance/Musical Theatre or who have completed two years of an appropriate degree.
+The course is an articulation route for students who have already achieved an HND in Acting and Performance/Musical Theatre or who have completed two years of an appropriate degree.

-- Our course is tailored to a modern era with a 50:50 split of theatre and film training.
+- Modern approach to learning and teaching: Our course is tailored to a modern era with a 50:50 split of theatre and film training.

-You will be part of a large performing arts department, studying alongside students on the Costume Design and Construction, Drama, Film and Media, and Theatre and Film courses.
+- Community of creativity: You will be part of a large performing arts department, studying alongside students on our Costume Design and Construction, Drama, Film and Media, and Theatre and Film courses.

 On this course you will: